anazaim77/mcp-test-ario/apps/mcp-app/README.md

 3. Register the tool in `src/core/mcp-server.ts`
 4. Add tests in `test-client.js`

-### Adding New Calculator Operations
+### Adding New Scraping Operations

-To add new calculator operations (example):
+To add new scraping operations (example):

-1. Add the operation to the `calculatorFunctions` object in `src/tools/calculator.ts`
+1. Create a new scraping tool in `src/tools/`
-2. Add the operation to the enum in the tool schema
+2. Add the scraping logic and API integration
-3. Add a case in the switch statement in the tool callback
+3. Register the tool in `src/core/mcp-server.ts`
-4. Update tests in `test-client.js`
+4. Add tests in `test-client.js`

 ## Troubleshooting